jlpteaching/ECS201A/hw4/hw4.rst

     build/ARM/gem5.opt --outdir=<your outdir here> configs/example/se.py \
     --cpu-type=hw4_core -c blackscholes -o "1 in_256.txt out" --l2cache --caches

+You will definitely want to turn the above commands into shell scripts.
-I encourage you to explicitly set a different output directory for each workload and for each experiment you run with the workloads.
+Also, I encourage you to explicitly set a different output directory for each workload and for each experiment you run with the workloads.
 This will make the next step easier.

 These command lines will use the ``se.py`` run script.